$\texttt{AlgRel.wl}$: Algebraic Relations for the Product of Propagators in Feynman integrals: Reduction of Hypergeometric functions

 \section{Reduction of Hypergeometric functions}

-The Feynman integral evaluation gives results in terms of hypergeometric functions.
+In this section, we study the examples when the Feynman integral evaluation gives results in terms of hypergeometric functions.
 The formalism to find algebraic relation for the product of propagators of Feynman integrals can be employed to find relations between hypergeometric functions \cite{inayat1987a,inayat1987b,Shpot:2007bz,Kniehl:2011ym}.
 In this section, we point out some analytic results on $N-$point function \cite{davydychev1991some,davydychev1992general} and various hypergeometric relations that can be obtained from them with the present analysis.

-It is well-known that the general one-loop $N-$point function with zero external momenta and different masses $(m_i, i = 1,\dots, N-1)$, with unit powers of propagators, can be expressed in terms of Lauricella $F_D$ function \cite{davydychev1991some}
+It is well-known that the general one-loop $N-$point function with zero external momenta and different masses $(m_i, i = 1,\dots,N)$, with unit powers of propagators, can be expressed in terms of Lauricella $F_D$ function \cite{davydychev1991some}